Skip to content

 Level I Fieldwork

 Level I Fieldwork is integrated into the academic portion of the program through experiential learning.
-Students participate in three required Level I experiences during the OT program with opportunities for additional elective Level I fieldwork.
-These experiences occur in the on-campus maurice’s Community Clinic, which includes partner sites in the community and enriched simulated experiences.
+You will participate in three required Level I experiences during the OT program with opportunities for additional elective Level I fieldwork.
+These experiences occur in the on-campus maurices Community Clinic, which includes partner sites in the community and enriched simulated experiences.
 Students are encouraged to volunteer beyond the required fieldwork experiences to gain as much variety as possible through student or program organized events.
 Students find that this allows them to expand their knowledge and practice skills and to develop a comfort level with clients from all practice areas.

 Level II Fieldwork

-Students have the opportunity to complete a Level II Fieldwork rotation focusing on mental health in school-based settings.
+You have the opportunity to complete a Level II Fieldwork rotation focusing on mental health in school-based settings.
 This Level II Fieldwork opportunity is a federally funded grant from the U.S. Department of Education.
 The focus of this project is to address student mental health needs by increasing the number of school-based mental health service providers in high-need education agencies, increasing the number of service providers from diverse backgrounds or from the communities they serve, and ensuring that all service providers are trained in inclusive practices.
 Occupational therapy practitioners have the unique ability to work with students on mental health-related concerns within the context of their daily lives, experiences, and the school structure and environment.

 Career Outlook